etalab/sirene/README.md

 Before starting, you need to define the number of lines you want to load within the local database.
 Default is 1000 to be able to try fast, the whole stock file is about 12 millions lines.
-It takes about 9 minutes to load 500000 lines with a dozen of keys.
+It takes about 9 minutes to load 500000 lines with default keys and 1 hour for 3000000 record (one third of the total).

 Next, you choose which columns you want to work on, loading all columns is probably irrelevant for the scope of a hackathon.
 Focus on a given domain